 If you like thick burgers, just leave the meat on the grill and let the fire do the work (takes a little longer).

-If you prefer thin patties, place the burger in a cast iron pan or griddle, mash with a press or solid spatula to get a nice sear, and then cook to your desired doneness (it won’t take long).
+If you prefer thin patties, place the burger in a cast-iron pan or griddle, press it with a spatula to achieve a nice sear, and then cook to your desired doneness (it won’t take long).

 Seasonings for Burgers